 In 2004, Crane gave up his career as an educational software producer to pursue his dual dreams of becoming a journalist, and the world’s best air guitarist.
 He succeeded at one of them.

 Under the nom d’air Björn Türoque (pronounced to-RAWK), he competed in numerous competitions, repeatedly coming in second place.
 Though he was never crowned a world air guitar champion, Crane/Türoque retired in 2005 and became the official “Master of Airemonies” for the annual US, and World Air Guitar Championships.

-He also composes music for film and television.
+He’s also composed music for film and television.
 His credits include the musical score for Air Guitar Nation, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).

-And yes, he hosts a podcast too.
+And yes, he hosted a podcast too.
 Who doesn’t these days?

-Dan splits time between London and Los Angeles, and lives with his family and his air guitar.
+Dan lives in Yorkshire in the North of England with his family and his air guitar.